The influence of interest groups on democracy

 Limitations and constraints

-Other commentators would further point out that the system works to limit existing barriers which stop full participation.
+Other commentators would further point out that the system works to limit existing barriers that stop full participation.
 In their view, the system of regulations and constraints placed on pressure groups prevents them from becoming too powerful or dominating the system.
-In particular, they would point towards the following examples:
+In particular, they would point to the following examples:

 · Federal Election Campaigns Act 1974: restricted the influence of wealth by setting limits on individual donations and establishing a system of federal funding for major party candidates.